Are you interested in developing and refining your communication skills for a tangible advantage leading to academic and

-- To declare a minor in communication studies, please download and complete this application form and send it to Natalie Edwards.
+- To declare a minor in communication studies, please download and complete this application form and return it to Jessica Livon in CC Room 156R.

 - This form should be completed and submitted before you graduate or no later than when you are enrolled in your final communication studies class.

 Because all aspects of the modern world in which we live rely on various forms of communication, an IU degree in communication studies will prepare you for careers in diverse fields.
 As a communication graduate, you could:

 - Work in public or media relations, marketing, sales, and advertising